core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 In other words, the question who initiated the TCP connection has no bearing on the meaning of the CoAP terms client and server.

+# CoAP over WebSockets {#overview}

+EDITOR: rough in remaining overview and resolve references

-# CoAP URI {#URI}
+# CoAP URIs {#URI}

-CoAP {{RFC7252}} defines the "coap" and "coaps" URI schemes for identifying CoAP resources and providing a means of locating the resource.
-RFC 7252 defines these resources for use with CoAP over UDP.
+CoAP over UDP {{RFC7252}} defines the "coap" and "coaps" URI schemes for identifying CoAP resources and providing a means of locating the resource.

+## CoAP over TCP and TLS URIs

-The present specification introduces two new URI schemes, namely "coap+tcp" and "coaps+tcp".
-The rules from Section 6 of {{RFC7252}} apply to these two new URI schemes.
+CoAP over TCP uses "coap_tcp" URI scheme.
+CoAP over TLS uses the "coaps+tcp" scheme.
+The rules from Section 6 of {{RFC7252}} apply to both of these URI schemes.

-{{RFC7252}}, Section 8 (Multicast CoAP), does not apply to the URI schemes defined in the present specification.
+{{RFC7252}}, Section 8 (Multicast CoAP) is not applicable to these schemes.

 Resources made available via one of the "coap+tcp" or "coaps+tcp" schemes have no shared identity with the other scheme or with the "coap" or